-In the “quit your job to travel the world” cheerleading that happens so often on travel websites (including this one), we often forget that it’s not easy for everyone.
+In the “quit your job to travel the world” cheerleading that happens so often on travel websites (including this one), we often forget that it’s not so easy for everyone.

 In my home country of the United States, 14% of the population is below the poverty line, 46 million people are on food stamps, many have to work two jobs to get by, and we have a trillion dollars in student debt dragging people down.

 Those of us who do travel are a privileged few.

-Whether we quit our jobs to travel the world, spend two months in Europe, or take our kids on a short vacation to Disney World, we get to experience something most people of the world will never get a chance to do.
+Whether we quit our jobs to travel the world, spend two months in Europe, or take our kids on a short vacation to Disney World, we get to experience something most people in the world will never get a chance to do.

 I grew up in a predominately white, middle-class town with parents who paid my college tuition.
 I had a job after college that allowed me to live on my own, take vacations, and still save for my first trip around the world.
-And, because I speak English, I easily found work teaching English in Thailand, where I could save to extend my travels.
+And because I speak English, I easily found work teaching English in Thailand, where I could save to extend my travels.

 I’ve met people of all ages, incomes, abilities, and nationalities on the road.
 Folks like Don and Alison, who are backpacking the world at 70; Michael, who worked 60-hour weeks at a minimum-wage job; Cory, who travels the world in a wheelchair; Ishwinder, who didn’t let visa restrictions stop him; and countless others.

-But even they had circumstances that allowed them to travel — support from family and friends, jobs that allowed for overtime, or other skills.
+But even they had circumstances that allowed them to travel: support from family and friends, jobs that allowed for overtime, or other skills.
 They weren’t barely getting by or on social assistance.
 They didn’t wonder if they could afford their next meal.

 We get to do something that others will never be able to do.